aptible/www/src/markdown/legal/terms-of-service.md

 **"Security Policy"** means the policy currently available at https://www.aptible.com/legal/security, as it may be updated by us from time to time.

-**"Shared Environment"** means an Enclave environment running on networks and hosts that are shared between Aptible customers.
+**"Shared Environment"** means an Aptible Deploy environment running on networks and hosts that are shared between Aptible customers.

 **"Support Policy"** means the policy currently available at https://www.aptible.com/legal/support, as it may be updated by us from time to time.